🦄 A little bit of positivity for everyone :D

-- Within the United States services such as Smartpost (FedEx), Surepost (UPS) and Smartmail (DHL) are considered multi-carrier which are used by numerous dealers such as Amazon, Anime Island, BBTS and more.
+- Within the United States services such as Smartpost (FedEx), Surepost (UPS) and Smartmail (DHL) are considered multi-carrier which are used by numerous dealers such as Amazon, BBTS and more.

 - For shipments originating from within the USA but being delivered overseas, there are more limited options as dealers must have arranged high-volume custom contracts with carriers who will pickup and deliver parcels to destination post offices worldwide, who then handle customs and deliver to the local customers in that country directly.
-An example service would be IMS (International Mail Service) offered at Anime Island.
-The IMS service is available to over 100+ countries, is for items weighing under 4 lbs, at it's base level contains no tracking outside the USA and can take 14-30 business days to be delivered.
+An example service would be IMS (International Mail Service) which is available to over 100+ countries, is for items weighing under 10 lbs, at it's base level contains no tracking outside the USA and can take 14-45 business days to be delivered.
 Select countries have premium and enhanced versions of IMS available which arrive faster and/or have tracking all the way thru to the final destination (see dealer/s for more details on which countries these options are available for).

 How do I avoid paying customs taxes?

-Apart from using the Undervalue page, try the following:
+Apart from using the Country specific information page, try the following:

 - Use (unregistered) SAL services.